Fibrosarcoma: Dogs

 Fibrosarcoma occurs most frequently in the mouth in dogs.
 The tumor is locally invasive, and often recurs following surgery.
 Radiation therapy and chemotherapy are also used in treatment.
 Fibrosarcoma is also a rare bone tumor in dogs.

 Cats

 In cats, fibrosarcoma occurs on the skin.
 It is also the most common vaccine-associated sarcoma.
 In 2014, Merial launched Oncept IL-2 in Europe for the management of such feline fibrosarcomas.

-Bostock DE, et al. performed a study of cats that had fibrosarcomas excised and were followed for a minimum of 3 years, or until death.
+Bostock DE, et al. performed a study of cats that had fibrosarcomas excised and were followed for a minimum of three years, or until death.
 Two factors, tumor site and mitotic index, were found to be of prognostic significance, but tumor size, duration of growth, and histologic appearance were not.
-Following removal of fibrosarcomas from the flank in 6 cats, none died as a result of the tumor but 24 of 35 (70%) cats with fibrosarcoma in the skin of the head, back, or limbs were euthanatized because of local recurrence, usually within 9 months of surgery.
+Following removal of fibrosarcomas from the flank in six cats, none died as a result of the tumor but 24 of 35 (70%) cats with fibrosarcoma in the skin of the head, back, or limbs were euthanized because of local recurrence, usually within nine months of surgery.